inimedia/vue-instant-form/README.md

 File upload field requires server endpoint which receive data as POST and DELETE request.
 For the details please refers to http://docs.fineuploader.com/branch/master/endpoint_handlers/traditional.html.
-However, vue-schema-form already comes with Laravel endpoint example, please check [LaravelController.php](static/backend-examples/LaravelController.php).
+However, vue-instant-form already comes with Laravel endpoint example, please check [LaravelController.php](static/backend-examples/LaravelController.php).
 Laravel endpoint highly utilize migration and model to realize database table **uploaded_files** which track all uploaded file, so you can add relation to other object at the back end.